What is a Non-Recurring Item?

 In accounting, a non-recurring item is an infrequent or abnormal gain or loss that is reported in the company’s financial statements.
 Unlike other items reported by a company, non-recurring items do not arise from the normal company’s operations.
 The items are generally caused by unusual and infrequent events that are not likely to happen again in the future.

 Non-Recurring Items in Financial Analysis

-Understanding the nature of a non-recurring item and its impact on the company’s profitability is crucial in financial valuation.
+Understanding the nature of a non-recurring item and its impact on a company’s profitability is crucial in financial valuation.
 Generally, analysts adjust their profitability analysis for non-recurring items.
-Since the items arise from the extraordinary events and/or occur only once, it is not likely that they would affect the company’s future profitability.
+Since the items arise from extraordinary events and/or occur only once, it is not likely that they will affect the company’s future long-term profitability.

 Types of Non-Recurring Items